Every major OS maker misread Intel's docs. Now their kernels can be hijacked or crashed

 This is a serious security vulnerability and oversight made by operating system vendors due to unclear and perhaps even incomplete documentation on the caveats of the POP SS instruction and its interaction with interrupt gate semantics.

-The upshot is that, on Intel boxes, the user application can control the special pointer
+The upshot is that, on Intel boxes, the user application can use

-GSBASE in the interrupt handler, and on AMD,
+GSBASE in the interrupt handler.
+On AMD, the app can control

 GSBASE and the stack pointer.
 This can either be used to crash the kernel, by making it touch un-mapped memory, extract parts of protected kernel memory, or tweak its internal structures to knock over the system or joyride its operations.

-Any exploitation attempt is more likely to crash the kernel, rather do any serious harm, we reckon.
+Any exploitation attempt is more likely to crash the kernel than cause any serious harm, we reckon.
 However, like Meltdown, as bugs go, it's a little embarrassing for the industry, and it ought to be patched to be on the safe side.

 Manipulations